FortinetCloudCSE/FortiWeb-Azure-ZTNA-FortiSoar/content/03/3_Task2.md

     ![ztnatest03](../images/ztnatest-03.jpg)

 5. Open a browser on Windows Cliet and type https://10.0.0.4 in the browser or the Public IP address of FortiWeb the Port1 is NAT'd.
-Remember 10.0.0.4 is the Port1 IP of FortiWeb we created a Virtual Server.
+Remember Virtual Server we created is listening on Port1 of the FortiWeb with IP 10.0.0.4.

   ![ztnatest04](../images/ztnatest-04.jpg)